zachleat/font-family-reunion/README.md

 Add your `font-family` name to `test/src/font-families.json`, preferably in alphabetical order.

+Use `test/add-fonts.html` to make adding new font families to the list easier.

 ### Run the test server and save results to a local database

 1. `mongod`